sanjitchak/VRClassroom/README.md

 This was the project for M. S. Engineering College Hackathon .
 Came top 1.

-It is a teaching platform and doubt clearing platform interactively within VR
+It is a teaching platform and doubt clearing platform interactively within VR.

+Used aframe.io JS library for VR animation.
+NodeJS server.
+Webrtc technology.
+Google speech to text api.

 Paper on the project :-
 [VR Classroom Paper](https://github.com/sanjitchak/VRClassroom/blob/master/VR%20Classroom.pdf)